2140data/react-btcpay-paybutton/README.md

 - **Default**: ['SATS'].
 You can extend the array to include other currencies like ['SATS', 'BTC', 'USD'].

 :warning: **IMPORTANT** :warning:
 If you add new currencies, you must set a 'Preferred Price Source' in BTCPay Server under Store Settings > Rates.
+[BTCPAY DOCS](https://docs.btcpayserver.org/FAQ/Stores/#how-to-change-the-exchange-rate-provider-for-invoices)

 #### `defaultPaymentMethod`
 - **Type**: `String`